 Resources for Certifying Bodies

 NREL licenses the Home Energy Professional Certification blueprints to ISO/IEC 17024:2012 accredited certifying bodies.
 To learn more about becoming licensed to deliver the Home Energy Professional Certifications, contact NREL.

 Resources for Training Centers

-For training centers interested in developing curricula that prepares students for the Home Energy Professional Certification exams, the Weatherization Assistance Program Technical Assistance Center (WAPTAC) provides standardized curricula for each of the four job classifications.
+For training centers interested in developing curricula that prepares students for the Home Energy Professional Certification exams, the Weatherization Assistance Program provides standardized curricula for each of the four job classifications listed below, plus other topics.
 Additionally, training centers will want to refer the Job Task Analyses (JTAs) for single-family home energy upgrades.

 Retrofit Installer Technician